One of the mainstream annotation formats to add

 general scenarios.
 RDFa Lite supports the following

-attributes: vocab
+attributes: vocab,

 host languages that authorize the use of the

-and src
+href and src attributes,

 they are supported by RDFa Lite too.